Adore-Coding-Powerfully/MarioDQN/README.md

 We have got a huge chunk of experience in teamwork and in ML basics in the camp, on the basement of which  we now can create our own ML projects.
 In addition to this we have met a big number of interesting people who have their own goals and desires in IT.

 ## Results
-1)We managed to teach the agent to play mario quite well and now he can pass a worthwhile part of the level, that may be without any doubts called as a prosperous result.
+1)  We managed to teach the agent to play mario quite well and now he can pass a worthwhile part of the level, that may be without any doubts called as a prosperous result.

-2)Everyone in our team received invaluable experience in team work.
+2)  Everyone in our team received invaluable experience in team work.

-3)We have learned the ropes and ML basics, according to which we’re going to work on similar projects.
+3)  We have learned the ropes and ML basics, according to which we’re going to work on similar projects.